 Working groups should be formed as a Procurement Planning team in appropriate cases, involving JCU stakeholders.

 A Significant Procurement Plan should include, but is not limited to:

-Significant Procurement Plans, irrespective of value or risk, are to be reviewed by the Manager, Strategic Procure to Pay and approved by the Financial Delegate prior to any engagement with Suppliers or the commencement of an offer process.
+Significant Procurement Plans, irrespective of value or risk, are to be signed by the evaluation team, and approved by the Manager, Strategic Procure to Pay prior to any engagement with Suppliers or the commencement of a request for offer process.

 When preparing the procurement plan you must include meaningful evaluation criteria.
 Evaluation criteria will influence the content of the offer response schedules and offerers will be requested to provide responses to specific criteria.

 JCU is required to prepare a Corporate Procurement Plan which links JCU’s procurement to its Strategic Plan and covers the same period as JCU’s Strategic Plan.
 This plan is prepared by the Manager, Strategic Procure to Pay and must be approved by the Deputy Vice Chancellor, Services and Resources.
 It will be reviewed annually.